mathelai/github.io/README.md

 ## Citation

-If you use this software in your research, please cite:
+If you use this data or code in your research, please cite:

 ```bibtex
 @software{mathel2025,